From Undecidability of Non-Triviality and Finiteness to Undecidability of Learnability: Undecidability of Non-Triviality and Finiteness

 \begin{corollary} There exists a partial computable function $\mathbb{H}:\IN^3\to\IN$ such that $\mathcal{H}_M=\{\IN\ni n\mapsto \mathbb{H}(M,m,n)~|~m\in\IN \}$ for any Turing machine $M$. \end{corollary}

-Again, $\mathbb{H}$ is total with respect to the second and third input.
 The computability of $M\mapsto\mathcal{H}_M$ is crucial for the final step in our proof of Turing undecidability.
 And it provides an explicit description of the class $\mathcal{H}_M$ obtained by fixing ``input parameters'' of the function $\mathbb{H}$.
+This relatively simple proof of computability for the mapping $M\mapsto\mathcal{H}_{M}$ is also the reason why we introduced $\mathcal{H}_M$ as in Definition~\ref{DffTuringFctClass} rather than with the simpler expression from Proposition~\ref{PrpTuringClassAlternativeForm}.

 Now we have everything we need to finish the reduction to the halting problem and thereby our proof of Turing undecidability.